GreyCorbel/admpwd-e-docs/AdmPwd.PS/Set-AdmPwdComputerSelfPermission.md

 Set-AdmPwdComputerSelfPermission -Identity:MyComputers
 ```

-Delegates permission to report new local admin passwrd to AD to computers under OU MyComputers
+Delegates permission to report new local admin password to AD to computers under OU MyComputers

 ## PARAMETERS